A General Framework for the Semantics of Type Theory: Logical Framework

 In this encoding a term can depend on the validity of a proposition, allowing us to write a partial function.
 For example, a term of type \((x : \s{el}(A)) \to \s{true}(P x) \to \s{el}(B)\) is a partial function from \(A\) to \(B\) defined on those \(a : \s{el}(A)\) satisfying \(P\), where \(A : \s{Type}\), \(B : \s{Type}\) and \(P : \s{el}(A) \to \s{Prop}\).
 One may add the following symbols so that \(\bot\) becomes the initial object and \(P \lor Q\) the pushout of \(P\) and \(Q\) under \(P \land Q\).

 \end{example}

-\begin{example} We can encode much more complicated type theory. \emph{Cubical type theory} \parencite{cohen2016cubical} is an extension of dependent type theory with a formal interval and cofibrant predicates.
+\begin{example} \emph{Cubical type theory} \parencite{cohen2016cubical} is an extension of dependent type theory with a formal interval and cofibrant predicates.
 So we extend the signature for basic dependent type theory with

 \(\I\) carries a de Morgan algebra structure \((0, 1, \sqcap, \sqcup, (-)')\), and \(\s{Cof}\) has logical connectives \(\top, \land, \bot, \lor\) and equalities and quantifiers of the form